vjatin0788/parking_lot/README.md

 1. To run this application, install Go.
 2. Place the package in /go/src/github.com/ where GOPATH(/go/src).
 3. Navigate to path $GOPATH/github.com/parking_lot/
-3. Run `/bin/setup` script to install dependencies,run test case and build package.
+4. Run `/bin/setup` script to install dependencies,run test case and build package.
-4. To run application, run binary `/bin/parking_lot`.
+5. To run application, run binary `/bin/parking_lot`.Please make sure its in executable mode in your    system Run `chmod 755 parking_lot` in command prompt if not.
+Please make sure your GOPATH is set     to application directory